CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 + Can the memory be deleted by the user after each copy?
-Many devices have memory built in, mostly in the form of hard drives.
+Many devices have memory built in, usually in the form of hard drives.
 If data is stored there unencrypted, it may be read out by unauthorized persons.
-In addition, there is a risk that attackers will have the pages stored in the device reprinted.
+In addition, there is a danger that attackers will have the pages stored in the device reprinted.
 Some devices therefore offer functions for clearing the memory.
 If possible, they should be able to be set to automatically clear after each copy.
 + Is it possible to delete the entire hard drive?
 For later disposal, the entire hard disk should be deleted by overwriting.
 This should only be possible after an appropriate deletion command has been entered by an authorized person.
 Alternatively, the memory should be removed and deleted separately.
 + Will information on the display be displayed?